2014 All-Ireland Senior Football Championship final

-The 2014 All-Ireland Football Final, the culmination of the 2014 All-Ireland Senior Football Championship, was played at Croke Park in Dublin on 21 September 2014.
+The 2014 All-Ireland Football Championship final, the culmination of the 2014 All-Ireland Senior Football Championship, was played at Croke Park in Dublin on 21 September 2014.
 Ulster champions Donegal, last champions in 2012 took on Munster champions Kerry, last champions in 2009.

-Both sides defeated the previous year's finalists Dublin and Mayo in their semi-finals to set up this match between "the two great football outposts of the west-coast extremities".
-This was their first encounter on All-Ireland final day, and only the second in 127 years of Championship history, Donegal having defeated Kerry in their previous encounter at the 2012 quarter-final stage.
-Kerry narrowly won a close game which ended with a scoreline of 2-9 to 0-12.
+Both sides defeated the previous year's finalists, Dublin and Mayo, in their semi-finals to set up this match between "the two great football outposts of the west-coast extremities".
+This was their first encounter on All-Ireland final day, and only the second in 127 years of championship history, Donegal having defeated Kerry in their previous encounter at the 2012 quarter-final stage.
+Kerry narrowly won a close game which ended with a scoreline of 2–9 to 0–12.

-The game was televised nationally on RTÉ2 as part of The Sunday Game live programme, presented by Michael Lyster from Croke Park, with studio analysis from Joe Brolly, Ciarán Whelan and Colm O'Rourke — the last time until 2019 that the Brolly-O'Rourke-Pat Spillane axis was broken up for live coverage of an All-Ireland Senior Football Championship Final.
+The game was televised nationally on RTÉ2 as part of The Sunday Game live programme, presented by Michael Lyster from Croke Park, with studio analysis from Joe Brolly, Ciarán Whelan and Colm O'Rourke — the last time until 2019 that the Brolly-O'Rourke-Pat Spillane axis was broken up for live coverage of an All-Ireland SFC final.

 Paths to the final

 Donegal defeated Derry, Antrim and Monaghan to win the Ulster Senior Football Championship.
-They defeated Armagh in the All-Ireland quarter-final and the reigning champions Dublin in the semi-final.
+They defeated Armagh in the All-Ireland SFC quarter-final and the reigning champions Dublin in the semi-final.

 Kerry defeated Clare and Cork to win the Munster Senior Football Championship.
-They overcame Galway in the All-Ireland quarter-final and Mayo in the semi-final after a replay which went to extra time.
+They overcame Galway in the All-Ireland SFC quarter-final and Mayo in the semi-final, after a replay which went to extra time.

 Tickets

-Demand for tickets was even higher than the 2012 All-Ireland Senior Football Championship Final.
+Demand for tickets was even higher than the 2012 All-Ireland Senior Football Championship final.
 Alan Milton, the GAA's Head of Media Relations, said he believed the stadium could have been sold out two times over.
 The reasons he suggested for this included, "a) it's a novel pairing b) the semi-finals were of a such a high standard that there's big neutral interest and c) the numbers from each county who will travel back to Ireland – both Kerry and Donegal have a very strong overseas presence in the United States particularly but also farther afield.".

 Kits

 After Donegal's defeat of All-Ireland champions Dublin confirmed the teams for the final, there was speculation that the counties would wear alternative kits due to the similarities in their traditional county colours.
 The last time this had occurred on All-Ireland Final day was 2010 when Cork and Down came to a similar arrangement to what occurred when they played in a semi-final of the 1994 All-Ireland Senior Football Championship.
-2010 represented the first occasion since Kerry and Offaly played in the 1982 final that both teams playing in the All-Ireland Senior Football Championship Final donned alternative strips, while the 1996 final was the last time one team (Meath) wore an alternative strip (versus Mayo).
+2010 represented the first occasion since Kerry and Offaly played in the 1982 final that both teams playing in an All-Ireland SFC final donned alternative strips, while the 1996 final was the last time one team (Meath) wore an alternative strip (versus Mayo).
 In the event, on 2 September 2014, it was announced that Donegal and Kerry would wear their traditional jerseys.